Gators rattled: No. 8 Oklahoma routs Florida in Cotton Bowl - WHIZ News

 Rattler was the fourth starting quarterback in as many seasons to lead Oklahoma to a Big 12 title, the first who began his career in the program rather than coming in as a transfer.
 He was 14 of 23 passing for 247 yards and ran for 40 yards.

-Florida cut it 17-13 late in the first half before Theo Wease caught a pass on a short crossing route, then cut back inside behind some downfield blockers for a 36-yard TD.
+Florida got within 17-13 late in the first half before Theo Wease caught a pass on a short crossing route, then cut back inside behind some downfield blockers for a 36-yard TD.
 Rattler then got his rushing touchdown in the closing seconds of the first half.

 Stevenson had a 15-yard TD run in the third quarter when at least six different defenders got their hands on him has he shuffled and twisted toward the end zone.